prusa3d/Prusa-Firmware/README.md

 #### Step 3a - Remove the LiquidCrystal library

 Due to name collision, you have to remove the Liquid Crystal library of the original Arduino installation.
-To do so, you may rename the \"Arduino\\libraries\\LiquidCrystal\" directory to \"Arduino\\libraries\\LiquidCrystal_\", or remove it altogether.
+To do so, you may rename the "Arduino\\libraries\\LiquidCrystal" directory to "Arduino\\libraries\\LiquidCrystal_", or remove it altogether.

 #### Step 3b - Add RAMBo hardware / library support